 Keep lids on your plastic shot cups, and remember to store them without the whipped cream and cherries on top.

-If you store them this way, Jello shots keep well in the fridge for up to 2 weeks!
+If you store them this way, any Jello shot recipe with tequila will keep in the fridge for up to 2 weeks!

 Because they last for so long, and because they’re so easy to make, I don’t recommend freezing them.
 Doing that absolutely ruins their consistency and texture.